-Understandably, many citizens (and Berlin’s government agencies) have been working to make the celebration an altogether more peaceful event.
+Understandably, many citizens (and Berlin’s government agencies) have been working to make the celebration a more peaceful event.
 Since 2003, MyFest has embraced the cultural eclecticism of the area with international food stands and stages providing musical acts ranging from hip-hop to Turkish folk to heavy metal.

 If you prefer something more relaxing, the area’s parks are littered with groups of people enjoying the sun.
-Grab a späti (convenience store) beer, try an exotic dish you’ve never had before and find a place on the grass.
+Grab a späti (convenience store) beer, try an exotic dish you’ve never had before, and find a place to lounge on the grass.

 MyFest has been largely successful in bringing together the groups of people for May Day without the threat of violence, but there are a few things to be aware of.

 If you are planning to visit around this time, it is probably best not to stay near Kottbusser Tor as there will be periodic shut-downs of public transportation and street closures, as well as crowds.
 Try to stay nearby, or in the other popular districts of Friedrichshain and Neukölln.